Prompt photon production in proton collisions as a probe of parton scattering in high energy limit: Transverse momentum dependent gluon distributions

 We also compare the $x$-dependence of the gluon distributions.
 We choose to illustrate this dependence by evaluating the `collinear integral' of the unintegrated gluon distributions \be \widetilde{xg}(x,\mu_F^2) = \int_{0} ^{\mu_F^2} dk_T^2 \,F_g(x,k_T,\mu_F). \ee This integral should reproduce the true collinear gluon distribution $xg(x,\mu_F^2)$ in the leading logarithmic approximation.
 In our approach, however, the effects beyond the leading logarithmic approximation are also present, so differences between $xg(x,\mu_F^2)$ and $\widetilde{xg}(x,\mu_F^2)$ should appear.

-In Fig.~\ref{pdf_comparison}, the gluon distribution (\ref{eq:3.2}) computed for the three unintegrated gluon distributions are compared to the collinear NLO gluon distribution CT10 \cite{Lai:2010vv} from which the KMR-AO distribution is extracted.
-In general, the integrated KMR-AO gluon is closest to the collinear gluon distribution, reproducing quite well the $x$-dependence but having somewhat higher normalization.
-The integrated JH-2003 gluon is rather similar to the integrated KMR-AO gluon at the larger factorization scale $\mu_F = 90$~GeV.
-At a smaller scale, $\mu_F = 15$~GeV, the differences are more pronounced, i.e. JH-2003 is significantly larger than KMR-AO and flater as a function of $x$.
-The integrated GBW gluon exhibits the $x$-dependence that is not compatible with the CT10 collinear gluon for the displayed scales $\mu_F$.
-The reasons are well understood --- the GBW parameterization describes well the DIS data for $x<0.01$ and moderate scales (approximately for $\mu_F < 10$~GeV), and for larger scales the lack od the DGLAP logarithms leads to underestimating the growth with decreasing $x$.
-This explains why at small $x$ the integrated GBW gluon is below the CT10 gluon.
-On the other hand, for $x>0.01$ the $x$ dependence of the integrated GBW gluon is driven by the postulated extrapolation factor $(1-x)^7$, that clearly is too mild for $x\in (0.01,0.1)$.
+In Fig.~\ref{pdf_comparison}, the gluon distribution (\ref{eq:3.2}) computed for the considered unintegrated gluon distributions are compared to the collinear NLO gluon distribution CT10 \cite{Lai:2010vv} from which the KMR-AO distribution is extracted.
+The integrated KMR-AO gluon is closest to the CT10 distribution, reproducing quite well the $x$-dependence but having a sightly higher normalization.
+This is due to the prescription for the value of the KMR distribution (\ref{eq:3.1}) in the non-perturbative region of $k_T<Q_0=1~{\rm GeV}$, where $F_g$ is frozen to the value for $k_T=Q_0$.
+This difference could be reduced to zero by fitting the non-perturbative value of $F_g$ but paying the price of discontinuity of $F_g$ at the boundary $k_T=Q_0$.
+We prefer to avoid such a situation.
+The integrated JH and JH-2013 distributions have similar shapes in $x$ to the CT10 gluon distribution, but their normalizations are significantly different.
+This is particularly visible for the new JH-2013 distribution, which confirms the results shown in the original paper \cite{Hautmann:2013tba}.
+The shape in $x$ of the collinear integral (\ref{eq:3.2}) with the GBW distribution is not related to the CT10 gluon shape in any way.
+However, the GBW curve stays in the ballpark of the CT10 gluon values for $x<0.01$, while for $x>0.01$ the $x$ dependence is driven by the postulated extrapolation factor $(1-x)^7$, which is clearly too mild in this region of $x$.